 Ideally, it’s recommended to consume at least two servings of fatty fish per week to meet your omega-3 needs.
 However, if you don’t regularly consume fish, you can also add a variety of other omega-3 foods into your diet to help get in your daily dose.

-How Much Omega-3 Per Day Should You Take for Specific Health Conditions?
+How Much Omega-3 Per Day for Specific Health Conditions?

 How much omega-3 fatty acids per day that you need can vary based on several different factors, especially if you suffer from any health conditions or have increased nutritional needs.
 Here’s a quick breakdown of how much you may need for a few specific health conditions:

 Fish oil for depression?
 According to one meta-analysis published in the Journal of Psychiatry, taking between 200–2,200 milligrams per day of omega-3 fatty acids could be effective against depression in adults.
 Selecting a supplement with higher amounts of EPA rather than DHA may also be beneficial for treating depression as well.